resources for voter mobilization

 You can help low-income renters vote early by providing information about early voting—including where, when, and what they need to bring to vote early.

-Remember, early voting is a very important strategy for helping low-income renters vote.
+Remember, early voting is an important strategy for helping low-income renters vote.
 But it is not enough.
 Voter mobilization on Election Day is still important.

 Make Sure Voters Know Their Rights